 The labelling can be confusing on sun protection skin products so it pays to read it carefully.
 SPF is the Sun Protection Factor against UVB radiation.
 Quite simply the higher the number, the longer you can stay in the sun without burning.
 So, if you’re wearing SPF 30, you can stay in the sun 30 times longer than you could without any protection.

 You also need to protect your skin against UVA rays.
 These are present even on cloudy days and age the skin by causing wrinkles, uneven pigmentation and some forms of skin cancer.
 The UVA rating is usually indicated by a number of stars on the bottle or a circle with UVA written inside it.
 Look for UVA rating of four or five stars for full protection.

 Protect your hair when catching the rays

-When protecting against the sun it’s easy to overlook our scalp and hair, explains Dan Amis, Manager at TONI&GUY in Gloucester Road, Kensington.
+When protecting against the sun it’s easy to overlook our scalp and hair, explains Eleanor, Manager at TONI&GUY in Gloucester Road, Kensington.